Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0010-extending-ltb-with-new-node-types.md

 ## Decision Drivers

-* Certain operating systems images like XR, and XRD need a specific interface configuration which depends on how many interfaces a certain node will receive.
+* Certain operating systems' images like XR, and XRD need a specific interface configuration which depends on how many interfaces a certain node will receive.
-* The chosen solution should support multiple version of a type in an easy to use way (e.g. Ubuntu 22.04, 20.04, ...)
+* The chosen solution should support multiple version of a type in an easy to use way (e.g. Ubuntu 22.04, 20.04, ...).
-* For XRd images, interfaces need to have environment variables set for each interface they use, and the interface count needs to be dynamically set according to the lab template
+* For XRd images, interfaces need to have environment variables set for each interface they use, and the interface count needs to be dynamically set according to the lab template.
 * For XR VM images, the first interface is the management interface and then there are two empty interfaces need a special configuration.
 * For mount from config might be different
 * Cumulus VX images need a privileged container